 in the land.
 The nation's gold reserve is located at Fort Knox.

-is the longest in the world.
+miles, is the longest in the world.
 Its underground beauty is breathtaking.
-There are only two
+There are only

-the nation, crops like tobacco, wheat, and potatoes.
-The Southeastern region houses some
+in the nation, crops like tobacco, wheat, and potatoes.
+The Southeastern region houses

 Kentucky than any other state.

 Kentucky quilts and baskets are highly sought after by